KMKfw/kmk_firmware/docs/en/Officially_Supported_Microcontrollers.md

 - 256KB of flash storage
 - HID over USB and/or Bluetooth.

-Please keep in mind that kmk relies on circuitpythons ability to use bluetooth low energy with any given controller.
+Please keep in mind that KMK relies on circuitpythons ability to use bluetooth low energy with any given controller.